- London-born, New York-based composer influenced by a range of creative artforms, including dance, painting, film, and poetry

 Prince of Clouds (2012) for two violins and string orchestra

 Rest These Hands (2009) for solo violin, solo viola, or solo cello

 For more information and sound samples, please visit www.annaclyne.com.

-Looking Ahead: Clyne’s music is featured in two major concert tours this season.
-DANCE is performed by cellist Inbal Segev and the Taki Alsop Conducting Fellowship alumni as part of a global concert series, involving orchestras across 10 different cities (with regional premieres in the UK, Canada, Spain, Austria, and Poland).
-In October, the Scottish Chamber Orchestra and Maxim Emelyanychev perform Stride during its nine-city US tour.
+Looking Ahead: This season, DANCE is performed by cellist Inbal Segev and the Taki Alsop Conducting Fellowship alumni as part of a global concert series, involving orchestras across 10 different cities (with regional premieres in the UK, Canada, Spain, Austria, and Poland).

 “Anna Clyne is someone I look to for great music.
 It's always emotional and driven by her heart, but skillfully composed.” —Marin Alsop